skalenetwork/sgxwallet/README.md

 To build and run sgxd, you'll need Intel SGX capable hardware.
 Most Intel chips that were produced after 2015 support SGX.

-* Enter BIOS of you machine and check that it includes SGX options.
+* Enter BIOS of you machine and verify that it includes SGX options.
 * Check that SGX is set in BIOS as `enabled` or `software-controlled`.
 * Install SGX driver located in scripts directory.